 Get my guide on how to start the GAPS intro diet here.
 In it, l walk you through how to start the GAPS introduction diet.

 If you’re helping a child start the GAPS diet, you’ll definitely want to check out my guide on the GAPS intro diet for toddlers.
-I share all of my tips on getting toddlers to eat GAPS foods, enjoy meat stock, and more.
+I share all of my experience with getting toddlers started eating GAPS foods, enjoying meat stock, and more.

 How to Get Your Kitchen Ready for the GAPS Diet Video